martinbonnin/mbonnin.net/src/content/post/2025-01-13_graphql-errors.md

 In a future post, I'll talk about partial error handling.
 This is another area where best practices are evolving and where the new year brings a couple welcome improvements.

 Stay tuned and happy 2025!

+_PS: Many thanks to [benjie](https://github.com/benjie) and the [GraphQL over HTTP working group](https://github.com/graphql/graphql-over-http/) for reviewing this post_